TrisPatt/hangman/README.md

 - Winning the game

-If the user wins when the word is correctly guessed before their lives run out The user is asked if they wish to return to the main menu
+The user wins when the word is correctly guessed before their lives run out.
+The user is asked if they wish to return to the main menu.

 ![Winning the game]()

 - Losing the game

-When all the lives run out and all body parts of the hangman are displayed, the user has lost.
+The user loses when all the lives run out and all body parts of the hangman are displayed.

 ![losing the game]()